tmickleydoyle/documents/Monstera_Company_Metric_Design.md

 It's better to have fewer, high-quality, well-understood metrics than many inconsistent or poorly defined ones.

 ### Metrics as the Cornerstone of Decision-Making
 Metrics are the foundation upon which informed decision-making is built.
 For metrics to be a reliable asset in any organization, they must be developed in a stable and trustworthy manner.
-Inconsistent or loosely defined metrics can undermine confidence at every level—from senior leadership down to the individuals responsible for creating events and maintaining business logic.
+Inconsistent or loosely defined metrics can undermine confidence at every level, from senior leadership down to the individuals responsible for creating events and maintaining business logic.
 A lack of standardized and robust metrics not only leads to unreliable forecasting but also hinders the ability to set and achieve meaningful monthly or quarterly goals.

-One of the key challenges that organizations face when developing metrics is “metric drift”—the slow evolution of metric definitions as different teams interpret business logic in various ways.
+One of the key challenges that organizations face when developing metrics is “metric drift”, the slow evolution of metric definitions as different teams interpret business logic in various ways.
 Without centralized definitions, teams may inadvertently deviate from the original intent of a metric, resulting in inconsistent data that lacks clarity and alignment.
-This fragmentation makes it difficult to identify the “golden data”—the most valuable, standardized data that drives key decisions around adoption, retention, and performance improvement.
+This fragmentation makes it difficult to identify the “golden data”, the most valuable, standardized data that drives key decisions around adoption, retention, and performance improvement.
 Establishing and maintaining a rigorous, standardized approach to metric development is essential for avoiding this drift.

 Once metrics are standardized, they enhance the company's ability to perform ad hoc analysis with greater efficiency and accuracy.
 Clean, well-defined data allows for the identification of patterns and trends, enabling stakeholders across the company to make faster, more informed decisions.
 Self-service analytics becomes significantly easier as the data takes on a consistent shape, with clear definitions, lineage, and documentation that reduce the barriers to independent exploration.
 Teams can dive into the data without the need for constant guidance from the data team, fostering a more data-driven culture across the organization.